FedFDP: Fairness-Aware Federated Learning with Differential Privacy: Privacy Analysis

+At the beginning of privacy analysis, we clarify that: (1) FedFDP does not assume Secure Aggregation (SecAgg)\cite{bonawitz2017practical}, allowing the server to observe individual client uploads; (2) we guarantee \textit{sample-level DP} via per-sample clipping to protect individual data records; and (3) SecAgg is orthogonal to our method—while it hides per-client updates, it cannot replace DP in preventing the aggregated model from memorizing sensitive data.

-As Algorithm~\ref{alg:method} shown, the $i$-th client uploads model parameters $\mathbf{w}_{t+1}^i$ and loss value $\tilde{F}_i(\mathbf{w}_{t+1}^i)$ before the server aggregates the model parameters in round $t+1$.
-Both \(\mathbf{w}_{t+1}^i\) and \(\tilde{F}_i(\mathbf{w}_{t+1}^i)\) access the private training data of the client, and thus both require differential privacy protection, as in lines~\ref{alg1:line_local_for3}-\ref{alg1:line_local_grad} and lines~\ref{alg1:line_local_for4}-\ref{alg1:line_local_dp_loss} of the Algorithm~\ref{alg:method}, respectively.
+As Algorithm~\ref{alg:method} shown, the $i$-th client will return model parameters $\mathbf{w}_{t+1}^i$ and loss value $\tilde{F}_i(\mathbf{w}_{t+1}^i)$ before the server aggregates the model parameters in round $t+1$. $\mathbf{w}_{t+1}^i$ and $\tilde{F}_i(\mathbf{w}_{t+1}^i)$ both access the private training data of client $i$, so they are both to perform differential privacy preservation, as in lines~\ref{alg1:line_local_for3}-\ref{alg1:line_local_grad} and lines~\ref{alg1:line_local_for4}-\ref{alg1:line_local_dp_loss} of the Algorithm~\ref{alg:method}, respectively.
 We will analyze their privacy with RDP separately and finally combine their privacy loss to get the overall privacy loss of \method algorithm.

-\subsubsection{Privacy Loss of $\mathbf{w}_{t+1}^i$}
+\subsection{Privacy Loss of $\mathbf{w}_{t+1}^i$}

 \begin{theorem} After $T$ rounds local updates, the RDP of the $\mathbf{w}_{T}^i$ in $i$-th client satisfies: